The Rum Diary (film)

-The Rum Diary is a 2011 American comedy-drama film written and directed by Bruce Robinson, based on the 1998 novel of the same name by Hunter S. Thompson.
+The Rum Diary is a 2011 American comedy-drama film written and directed by Bruce Robinson, based on the novel of the same name by Hunter S. Thompson, published 1998.
 The film stars Johnny Depp, Aaron Eckhart, Michael Rispoli, Amber Heard, Richard Jenkins, and Giovanni Ribisi.

 Filming began in Puerto Rico in March 2009 and was released on October 28, 2011.
 The film received mixed reviews and grossed just $30 million against its $45 million budget.

 Plot

 Paul Kemp is an author who has not been able to sell a book.
 He gets a job at a newspaper in San Juan, Puerto Rico.
 There, he meets staff photographer Sala, who gets him acclimated and tells him he thinks the newspaper will fold soon.
 Kemp checks into a hotel, and while idling about on a boat in the sea, meets Chenault, who is skinny-dipping while avoiding a Union Carbide party.
 Kemp is immediately smitten with her.

 Kemp and Sala immediately go on a drinking binge, which earns Kemp the enmity of his editor, E.J Lotterman.
 Kemp also meets Moburg, a deadbeat reporter who cannot be fired.
 While waiting for an interview, Kemp meets Hal Sanderson, a PR consultant flaunting a luxurious lifestyle, who offers him a side job writing public relations material for his latest venture.
 Sanderson is engaged to Chenault, who pretends not to know Kemp.

 Later, Kemp moves in with Sala, who also rooms with Moburg.
 Kemp begins to see the poverty of San Juan, but Lotterman does not want him to write about it, as it would be bad for tourism.
 Moburg returns with leftover filters from a rum plant; they contain high-proof alcohol.
 Moburg has been fired, and rants about killing Lotterman.

 Kemp visits Sanderson and spies on him having sex with Chenault in the sea.
 He meets Zimburger and Segarra, who are working with Sanderson on his venture.
-Later, an inebriated Sala berates a restaurant owner for refusing them service; Kemp senses the owner's hostility, so Sala and he beat a hasty retreat, pursued by angry locals.
-The police arrive and break up the fight, then throw Sala and Kemp in jail.
+Later, an inebriated Sala berates a restaurant owner for refusing them service; Kemp senses the owner's hostility, so Sala and he make a hasty retreat, pursued by angry locals.
+The police arrive, break up the fight, and then throw Sala and Kemp in jail.
 Sanderson bails them out.

 The next day, Kemp meets with Sanderson's partners, who introduce him to the venture.
 The plan is to build a resort on a "pristine" island off the coast of Puerto Rico.
 Later Kemp is asked to pick up Chenault from her house.
 They share a moment, but Kemp resists temptation.